simvue-io/docs/docs/tutorial/analysis.md

 Note that `plot_metrics()` can be used on multiple runs and/or metrics at a time, so expects lists as inputs to the `runs` and `metrics` parameters.
 We should see that this plot matches the one seen in the UI for this metric, looking something like this:
 ![Mean line plot](images/analysis-mean-plot.png)

 Simvue can also output the data from the metric as a Pandas dataframe, which allows us to do more advanced analysis.
-For example, lets say we want to get our random numbers back from the metric as a dataframe:
+For example, lets say we want to get our random numbers metric as a dataframe:
 ``` py
 rand_nums_df = client.get_metrics(run_name, 'random_number', 'step', format='dataframe')
 ```